 Certain named Previews are subject to additional terms set forth below, if any.
 These Previews are made available to you pursuant to these additional terms, which supplement your agreement governing use of Azure.
 Capitalized terms not defined herein shall have the meaning set forth in your agreement.
 If you do not agree to these terms, do not use the Preview(s).

-Limited Access Cognitive Services and Applied AI Services (Previews)
+Limited Access AI Services and AI Services (Previews)

-Cognitive Services and Applied AI Services in Connected or Disconnected Containers (Previews)
+AI Services and AI Services in Connected or Disconnected Containers (Previews)

 Microsoft may offer required and/or optional updates or supplements to the services in containers.
 If an update is required, Customer will update the container in accordance with the Microsoft notice requirements; failure to perform these updates may affect the container's functionality and/or the container may stop operating.
 Customer may use the updates or supplements to the services in containers, pre-release code, additional functionality and optional add-on services in the containers, subject to specific terms (if any) that accompany them.
 Upon general availability ("GA") of a container, Customer must discontinue its use of preview containers and is required to update to the relevant GA version(s) no later than the end of the annual container reactivation time period.

 - Notice about H.264/AVC Visual Standard, VC-1 Video Standard, MPEG-4 Part 2 Visual Standard and MPEG-2 Video Standard.

 This software may include H.264/AVC, VC-1, MPEG-4 Part 2, and MPEG-2 visual compression technology.
 MPEG LA, L.L.C. requires this notice: